 At the time we were working on this, there was no easy way to connect WordPress and React and we had to face a lot of development challenges.
 That made us think that if we put all our experience and knowledge into an open source project, anyone trying to solve the problems that we had already faced could benefit.

 This is how Frontity, the first React framework exclusively built for WordPress, was born.

 Frontity’s unique approach strips away the complexity that entails connecting both WordPress and React, and gives you a big head start by providing many of the most common queries already built in.
-This way you can focus on building your site or blog instead of all the tooling and configuration.
+This way you can focus on building your website or blog instead of all the tooling and configuration.

 Since officially open sourcing the framework in May 2019, it has quickly grown in usage.
-More than 250 developers have already joined our community and started using Frontity for their projects.
+More than 250 developers have already joined the community and started using Frontity for their projects.
 We could have never imagined this support in such a short time!